qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 After voting the rules are as follows:

-- **Rejected** and back into `Draft` if more then -2 votes are cast
+- **Rejected** and back into `Draft` if more than two -1 votes are cast
-- **Accepted** if majority of non zero votes are +1 and no more then -2 votes have been cast.
+- **Accepted** if majority of non zero votes are +1 and no more than two -1 votes have been cast.
 - **Draft** if all 0 votes are cast - all 0 votes in this case indicate no strong support, but no strong veto arguments.
 This might indicate the QEP requires more changes for PSC acceptance.

 - A `Draft` QEP with more then -2 can be fully rejected at the discretion of the PSC e.g QEP to change licence would be fully rejected as it will not happen.

-*Note:* Comments should be taken on board when back in draft mode.
+*Note:* Feedback from the PSC should be taken on board when back in draft mode.

 Upon completion of discussion and voting the proposer should announce whether they are: